Miranda Maverick: Ultimate Fighting Championship

 Maverick was expected to make her promotional debut against Mara Romero Borella on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 However, Maverick was forced to pull out due to injury.

 Maverick faced Liana Jojua on October 24, 2020, at UFC 254.
 She won the fight via TKO due to a doctor stoppage between rounds one and two.

 Maverick was expected to face Gillian Robertson at UFC 258 on February 13, 2021.
 However, hours before the fight, Robertson had a non-COVID related illness and the bout was cancelled.
 The pair was eventually rescheduled to UFC 260 on March 27, 2021.
 Maverick won the fight via unanimous decision.

 Maverick faced Maycee Barber on July 24, 2021, at UFC on ESPN: Sandhagen vs. Dillashaw.
 She lost the fight via controversial split decision.
 22 out of 22 media outlets scored the bout as a win for Maverick.

 Maverick stepped in for an injured Maycee Barber to face Erin Blanchfield on December 11, 2021, at UFC 269.
 She lost the fight by unanimous decision.

 Replacing Mandy Böhm, Maverick faced Sabina Mazo on March 12, 2022, at UFC Fight Night 203.
 Maverick won the fight via rear-naked choke in round two.

 Maverick was scheduled to face Shanna Young on August 20, 2022, at UFC 278.
 However, the bout was cancelled when Young was hospitalized due to weight cutting issues.
 The pair was rescheduled at UFC Fight Night 214.
 She won the fight via unanimous decision.

-Maverick is scheduled to face Jasmine Jasudavicius on June 10, 2023, at UFC 289.
+Maverick faced Jasmine Jasudavicius on June 10, 2023, at UFC 289.
+In an upset, she lost the bout via unanimous decision.

+Maverick faced Priscila Cachoeira at UFC 291 on July 29, 2023, winning the bout via an armbar submission in the third round.

+Maverick faced Andrea Lee on February 17, 2024, at UFC 298.
+She won the bout by unanimous decision.